socec/moxanix/README.md

 =================

 Run `make` to build the project.
-The build artifacts can be found in the directory "install.dir" and should be copied from there.
+This default build will produce artifacts in a directory "install.dir" with executables installed in "usr/bin" (prefix is "usr").

-If you want to install directly to some directory run `make INSTALL_ROOT=/some/dir`.
+You can install directly into some directory with `make INSTALL_ROOT=/some/dir`.
+You can change the install prefix for executables with `make BIN_PREFIX=someprefix`.
+These options can also be combined into `make INSTALL_ROOT=/some/dir BIN_PREFIX=someprefix`